-- Changed paragraph C. to establish the position of mayor as full-time; - Created a new paragraph D., to establish a salary of for the mayor until an independent salary review commission is established:
+- Changed paragraph C. to establish the position of mayor as full-time; - Created a new paragraph D., to establish a salary for the mayor until an independent salary review commission is established; - Changed paragraph E. (formerly Paragraph D) to establish that the mayor appoints the city manager, city attorney, city clerk, and members of advisory committees "with the consent" of the governing body;

-- Changed paragraph E. (formerly Paragraph D) to establish that mayor appoints "with the consent" of the governing body; - Created a new Paragraph F., to establish that the mayor shall "exercise administrative control and supervision over the city manager, city attorney and city clerk"; - Created a new paragraph G., to establish that the mayor shall "have the sole authority to remove the city manager, city attorney and city clerk"; - Changed paragraph L. (formerly paragraph I) to include that the mayor "shall identify among other matters the mayor's legislative agenda for the upcoming year" - Deleted former paragraph J that stated that the mayor shall "perform other duties compatible with the nature of the office as the governing body may from time to time require"; and - Created a new paragraph M., to establish that the mayor shall "work with city personnel" to establish the annual budget.
+- Created a new Paragraph F., to establish that the mayor shall "exercise administrative control and supervision over the city manager, city attorney and city clerk"; - Created a new paragraph G., to establish that the mayor shall "have the sole authority to remove the city manager, city attorney and city clerk"; - Changed paragraph L. (formerly paragraph I.) to include that the mayor "shall identify among other matters the mayor's legislative agenda for the upcoming year"; - Deleted former paragraph J. that stated that the mayor shall "perform other duties compatible with the nature of the office as the governing body may from time to time require"; and - Created a new paragraph M., to establish that the mayor shall "work with city personnel" to establish the annual budget.